Online Master's & Doctorates in Economics, Graduate Programs & Degrees

 Students may also need to complete additional coursework in advanced econometrics as well as several electives.
 Advanced econometrics courses could be themed and might include the topics below.

 - Macro-econometrics focuses on the practical uses of time-series econometrics in a macroeconomic context (e.g. non-stationary time series models).

 - Macroeconomic forecasting looks at econometric approaches to forecast macroeconomic activity and how these could be relevant to policy recommendations.

 - Financial econometrics could cover the methods used in empirical finance (e.g. test of CAPM Capital Asset Pricing Model).

 - Micro-econometrics could discuss advanced techniques frequently encountered in applied micro-econometric analysis (e.g. nonlinear regression).

 To tailor the program to meet their personal and professional goals, students might choose other curriculum areas such as public policy, environmental economics or health economics.

 Online Master of Arts in Economics

-An online Master of Arts in Economics could be an applied, policy-oriented course of study with an emphasis on academic research.
+Master of Arts in Economics Online could be an applied, policy-oriented course of study with an emphasis on academic research.
 Therefore, in some schools, an MA may be somewhat less technical than a MS. It could aim to enable students to understand things like markets, monetary forces, human behavior, and organizational behavior.
 Some MA programs might serve as a stepping-stone to a PhD in Economics, but this is not always the case.

 Through a meld of coursework in economic theory and practical application, students may learn to interpret complex mathematical concepts to solve real-world challenges as well as solidify leadership skills.